- 2 cups sushi rice

 - 2 cups water, plus extra for rinsing

 - 1 sweet potato, sliced into thin strips

 - 1 apple, peeled and sliced into thin strips

 - Extras: soy sauce or tamari, pickled ginger, wasabi, sesame seeds, sriracha mayonnaise

 Materials: ice cold water, bamboo sushi mat, sharp knife

-7.Shape your hands around the mat to gently tighten the roll.
+- Gently squeeze the mat to tighten the sushi roll.

 - Use a wet, sharp knife to cut into 1-inch pieces.

 - Arrange on a platter and serve with pickled ginger, soy sauce (or tamari), wasabi, extra chives, sesame seeds and/or sriracha mayonnaise.